 The flyout widget is a small flag that appears on the bottom left of your store, allowing you to display an enticing offer to visitors.
 You can customize this widget with a persuasive message.
 Read more about Flyout Widgets and how you can set it up.

-10. Retain your subscribers by ensuring you send relevant notifications without spamming them.
+6. Avoid unsubscribes by sending relevant notifications without spamming them.

-It’s important to keep your push notifications timely and relevant.
+Besides sending the right number of web push notifications, it’s important to also keep your push notifications timely and relevant.
 Use the ‘Flash Sale’ feature to put an expiry date on your time-sensitive push campaigns.
-In this way, you can avoid sending the push notification to your subscribers after the sale is over.
+This way, you can avoid sending the push notification to your subscribers after the sale is over.

 Once a store visitor subscribes to your push notifications, you have the option of sending a welcome push notification.
 A great way to make the most of this first impression is by giving these new subscribers a referral link.